dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/slack-bot/index.md

 In Slack, bot users are similar to human users in that they have names, profile pictures, exist as part of the team, can post messages, invited to channels, and more.
 The main difference is that bots are controlled programmatically via an API that Slack provides.
 We'll be building a custom bot that listens to certain events, like a message or a new member joining your team, and responds accordingly.

-## Setup
+## Some Setup
-Some of the technologies we'll be using are Slack, Github, Heroku, and Node.js.
-Node is runtime environment used for developing server-side web applications and Heroku is a [Platform-as-a-Service](https://en.wikipedia.org/wiki/Platform_as_a_service) which runs our Node application.
-Let's walk through these basic setup steps together.

-1. **GitHub**

-    🚀 Pull in some starter code from [express+babel+eslint](https://github.com/dartmouth-cs52/express-babel-starter).
+Begin by cloning the starter code from [express+babel+eslint](https://github.com/dartmouth-cs52/express-babel-starter).

 1. **Slack**

     🚀 From the Slack desktop app, click on the team name in the top-left and then go to "Apps & Integrations."
 Search for "bot" and click the top result, "Bots."
 Click "Add Configuration".
 Choose a name for your bot and fill in the details for the bot.
-Take note of the API Token, we'll use it later.
+Add the Slack API token to the env file just as we did with previous assignments.

     ![](img/slack_bot_add.png){: .fancy}

-1. **Setup Local Environment**

-    Your app will need to know about the API token.
-This token allows you to talk to Slack's servers in an authenticated way.
-API keys can be thought of as authentication for programs.

-    You'll need to have the API token as a local environment variable.
-However, to make it simpler than editing individual shell environment variables we're going to use a node module:  [`dotenv`](https://www.npmjs.com/package/dotenv) module to import it into your code.

-    🚀 Save `SLACK_BOT_TOKEN="TOKEN_YOU_SAVED_EARLIER"` into a `.env` file that you do not add to git (add .env to your .gitignore file).

-    Then in your code wherever you need it you can use:
+	**Hint:**
     ```javascript
     import dotenv from 'dotenv';
     dotenv.config({ silent: true });